metaplex-foundation/developer-hub/src/pages/core/plugins/autograph.md

 ---
-title: Core - Autograph Plugin
+title: Autograph Plugin
-metaTitle: Core - Autograph Plugin
+metaTitle: Autograph Plugin | Core
 description: Learn how to add your signatures and messages to a Core NFT Asset or Collection.
 ---